Regretful Decisions under Label Noise

 Keywords: Uncertainty Quantification, Fairness, Model Multiplicity, Clinical Decision Support, Classification, Label Noise

 Abstract: Machine learning models are routinely used to support decisions that affect individuals -- be it to screen a patient for a serious illness or to gauge their response to treatment.
-In these tasks, we are limited to learning models from datasets where the labels are subject to noise.
-In this work, we study the impact of learning under label noise at the instance level.
-We introduce a notion of *regret* for this regime, which measures the number of unforeseen mistakes when learning from noisy labels.
-We show that standard approaches to learn models from noisy labels can return models that perform well at a population level while subjecting individuals to a *lottery of mistakes*.
-We develop machinery to estimate the likelihood of mistakes at an instance level from a noisy dataset, by training models over plausible realizations of datasets without label noise.
-We present a comprehensive empirical study of label noise in clinical prediction tasks.
-Our results reveal how our failure to anticipate mistakes can compromise model reliance and adoption, and demonstrate how we can address these challenges by anticipating and abstaining from regretful decisions.
+In these tasks, we are limited to learning models from datasets with noisy labels.
+In this paper, we study the instance-level impact of learning under label noise.
+We introduce a notion of regret for this regime, which measures the number of unforeseen mistakes due to noisy labels.
+We show that standard approaches to learning under label noise can return models that perform well at a population-level while subjecting individuals to a lottery of mistakes.
+We present a versatile approach to estimate the likelihood of mistakes at the individual-level from a noisy dataset by training models over plausible realizations of datasets without label noise.
+This is supported by a comprehensive empirical study of label noise in clinical prediction tasks.
+Our results reveal how failure to anticipate mistakes can compromise model reliability and adoption -- we demonstrate how we can address these challenges by anticipating and avoiding regretful decisions.

 Primary Area: alignment, fairness, safety, privacy, and societal considerations